ricomariani/CG-SQL-author/docs/user_guide/12_testability_features.md

+---
+title: "Chapter 12: Testability Features"
+weight: 12
+---
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 12: Testability Features

 CQL includes a number of features to make it easier to create what you might call "Test" procedures.
 These primarily are concerned with